Stocks to give back some gains from earnings rally

 Investors are looking to the wave of quarterly report cards due out over the next few weeks to give them a clearer picture of what impact the trade war between the U.S. and China is having on corporate profits and the broader economy.

-In European trading, London's FTSE slipped 0.2 percent, Germany's DAX was off 0.1 percent and France's CAC was lower by 0.3 percent.
+In European trading, London's FTSE slipped 0.1 percent, Germany's DAX was up 0.3 percent and France's CAC was little changed.

 Asian shares were mostly higher Wednesday.
 Japan's benchmark Nikkei 225 closed with a 1.2 percent gain, Hong Kong's Hang Seng added 0.6 percent and China's Shanghai Composite ended the day off 0.4 percent.